RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_activity.md

 - `id` - The ID of the activity (Same as the SID)
 - `sid` - The SID of the activity (Same as the ID)
 - `account_sid` - The account SID of the activity is deployed into
-- `workspaceSid` - The workspace SID to create the activity under.
+- `workspace_sid` - The workspace SID to create the activity under.
 - `friendly_name` - The name of the activity
 - `available` - Whether the activity is available to accept tasks in Task Router
 - `date_created` - The date in RFC3339 format that the activity was created
 - `date_updated` - The date in RFC3339 format that the activity was updated
-- `url` - The url of the activity
+- `url` - The URL of the activity

 ## Timeouts